oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 are applicable to the Binary data type.

 **Example:**  The Binary type is used for representing arbitrary binary data.
-An information item fitting a binary type would be defined as follows:
+An information item fitting a Binary type would be defined as follows:

 ```json